Key Takeaways

 The good news?
 More women and their health providers are recognizing the signs and risk factors that can lead to stroke and are taking precautions to reduce those risks.

 We asked Marla Bruns, MD, PhD, for her insight into how women can better assess risk factors for stroke.
-As a cognitive neurologist and co-director of Rochester Regional Health’s Memory Center at Unity Hospital, Dr. Bruns has a deep level of expertise and understanding in this field and provides answers to questions about stroke risk.
+As a cognitive neurologist and medical director of Rochester Regional Health’s Memory Center at Unity Hospital, Dr. Bruns has a deep level of expertise and understanding in this field and provides answers to questions about stroke risk.

 What causes a stroke?